houssem-yahiaoui/fileupload-nodejs/README.md

 As mouthfull as it sounds, but functional it will be, file upload is needed in any application there for this demo shows how we can upload files directly to our MongoDB using it's GridFS System.

+## NOTICE: ##
+This project will be improved in near future to use the new supported version of file management in MongoDB, which is the GridFSBucket, this final support will be ported soon.

 ## Dependencies Management :

 In order to use this repository, please feel free to clone directly to your working directory and simply enter this command to your Terminal/CMD :